1What is the primary goal of DevOps in software development?

 Correct Answer: Load Testing

-Explanation:Load testing is a type of performance testing that checks how the system behaves under expected or high load conditions.
+Explanation:Load Testing (a type of performance testing) checks the system's behavior under expected load conditions.

 Incorrect!
 Try again.